 The Nikon d500 was a long-awaited release that has scored many fans with its top-tier features.
 This DSLR comes with a 21.5-megapixel DX-format sensor that is 23.5 mm by 15.7 mm.
 The ISO adjustment can range from 100 to 51200, giving a tremendous dynamic range when working with different environments.

-Apart from this, many photographers greatly appreciate the high ISO performance, giving sharp and high-resolution images, even in extreme exposures.
-The ISO is expandable up to 1640000, which has quickly made this camera a pros’ favorite.
+Besides this, many photographers greatly appreciate the high ISO performance, giving sharp and high-resolution images, even in extreme exposures.
+The ISO is expandable up to 1640000, quickly making this camera a pros’ favorite.

-Nikon d500 also comes with a huge buffer that gives more space to store raw pictures while shooting.
+Nikon d500 also has a huge buffer that gives more space to store raw pictures while shooting.
 If you want to expand the memory, it also comes with an extra slot for the memory card.
 Other features include Wi-Fi and Bluetooth connectivity.

 The Nikon d500 stands out significantly when we talk about autofocus.
-The Nikon d500 provides you with excellent image quality and portability convenience with no compromise on image quality.
+The Nikon d500 provides excellent image quality and portability convenience with no compromise on image quality.

 Nikon d500 has a light and compact body compared to other DSLR models available on the market.
 The Nikon d500 is an ideal camera if you want to get something for action or wildlife photography.
 The DX-format sensor is used solely to make the product compact and easy to carry.